Go to Facebook or Tweet @strangework to interact. Home

 Then I continued to watch because of the boastful words the horn was speaking.
 I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)

-Daniel's vision here of the four beasts also display these four kingdoms in their last days form that will exist far down through time after The Judgment of the Nations that Jesus revealed in Matthew 25:31-46.
-Daniel's account, here in Daniel 7, is a "thumbnail" of that same judgment.
+Daniel's vision here of the four beasts also display these four kingdoms in their last days' form which will exist late in earth history far down through time after The Judgment of the Nations that Jesus revealed to us in Matthew 25:31-46.
+Daniel's account here in Daniel 7 is a "thumbnail" of that same judgment.
 Here is Jesus' full description of it from the book of Matthew.

-The subjects of this judgment will be every human being that is still living on the earth at the end of the Tribulation.
+The subjects of this judgment are all human beings who are still alive on earth at the end of the Tribulation.

 The result of this judgment will be either Hell or entrance into the kingdom of Christ on Earth.
-Our Lord's words here, where he refers to the entrance into his Kingdom as eternal life, is because each one who is allowed to enter his Kingdom at that time already possess eternal life through faith in him.
+Our Lord's words here, referring to entrance into his Kingdom as eternal life, is because everyone who is allowed to enter his Kingdom at that time are already possessors of eternal life through faith in him.
 As you have it in John 10:27-28,